evant/crequire/README.md

 # crequire

-A simply way to require c code in ruby using SWIG.
+A simply DSL to require c code in ruby using SWIG.

+## Install
+`gem install crequire`

 ## Dependencies